ehulders/Meraki-Ansible-Deployment/readme.md

 ansible-playbook deploy-branch-readyaml.yaml
 ```

-The playbook will execute as per the animation below and create the required resources in the Meraki dashboard which you can now verify.
+The playbook will execute as per the animation below and create the required resources in the Meraki dashboard which you can now verify by going to the Meraki dashboard and examining the networks, devices, subnets etc.

+Congratulations, you've deployed your first Meraki network wih Ansible.
+Now in the next sections we're going to take that to the next level!

 ## Automate deployment with Github Actions